Airels/go-code-examples/README.md

 - *isPrimeNumber.go* : A function declaration who calculates if given number n is prime number or not (return boolean)
 - *findPrimeNumbers.go* : A program using concurrent functions to get prime numbers between two numbers.
 When function instance ends its calculations, will return a boolean in a [Go channel](https://tour.golang.org/concurrency/2)
 - *user.go* : An implementation of structures in Go
+- *net.go* : A TCP server who sends Hello World at connection and copy all received data into standard output.

 ## How to execute ? (minimal help)